It’s Super Bowl Season (and Yes, We’re Crocheting for It)

 Best Yarn for Beginner Crocheters

-For your first project, I recommend acrylic yarn.
+For your first project, I recommend worsted weight yarn.
 It’s affordable, easy to find, and available in many colors.
 You can find beginner-friendly options at Michaels, Hobby Lobby, Walmart, or online through craft stores and yarn-brand websites.

-Supporting local yarn shops is also wonderful—they carry higher-end fibers, but staff can usually point you toward beginner-friendly, affordable options.
+Supporting local yarn shops is also wonderful—they carry higher-end fibers, but staff can usually point you toward beginner-friendly or more affordable options.
 And don’t overlook creative reuse centers!
-Perfect for beginners who don’t need multiple skeins of one color.
+Perfect for beginners who don’t need multiple skeins of one color (although I did buy 4 identical skeins once).
 A quick Google search will show you local options.
-I wrote a whole blog post about why these stores are such hidden gems—you can read it here!
+I wrote a blog post about why these stores are such gems—you can read it here!

 Why Medium (4) / Worsted Weight Yarn is Perfect